-6.3.1 The campaign before the elections of 26 May 2019
+6.4.1 The campaign before the elections of 26 May 2019

-The reader of this petition is strongly advised to read in its entirety the report of the Society of Journalists from the campaign before the election of 26 May 2019 (Polish language version: Attachment 37; English language version: Attachment 38).
-The report is short (14 pages, a majority of this space being devoted to graphical representation of information).
-One of the interesting facts shown in this report is that the three politicians whose statements had the longest total durations of picture&voice were all from PiS.
-The picture&voice time of Jarosław Kaczyński (president of PiS and member of Sejm, holding no other public office) was over three times longer than the one of the next politician (Beata Szydło, vice-prime minister from PiS).
+The reader of this application is strongly advices to read ins entirety the report of the Society of Journalists from the campaign before the election of 26 May 2019 (Polish language version: Attachment 37; English language version: Attachment 38).
+The report is short (14 pages, including more graphically presented content than text).
+One of the interestic facts shown in this report is that the three politicians whose statements had the longest total durations of picture&voice were all from PiS.
+The picture&voice time of Jarosław Kaczyński (president of PiS and member of the Sejm holding no other public office) was over three times longer than the one of the next politician (Beata Szydło, vice-prime minister from PiS).
 The report lists the topics that were mentioned in "News" and explains why showing these topics serves the propaganda objectives of the ruling party.